vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 | Designated net assets at end of FY  | 0          | 0          | 0          |
 | **III.
 Net Assets at End of FY**   | -2,516,558 | -3,378,942 | 862,384 |

 First, let's look at “I. General Net Assets”.
 The term “General net assets” here is the opposite of “Designated Net Assets”.
 While the latter is property that is designated for use and the corporation cannot decide how to use it, the former is the opposite, allowing the corporation to freely decide how to use it.
-Since our corporation has no “Designated net assets” as described below, we should be able to grasp the income and expenses for the fourth fiscal year by looking at this section.
+Since our corporation has no “Designated net assets” as described below, we should be able to grasp the income and expenses for the 4th fiscal year by looking at this section.

 Among the “I. General Net Assets Increase/Decrease” section, what catches the eye is that “Business income” raised 6,267,250 yen, which is 4,763,529 yen more than the previous fiscal year (pale yellow cell).
 As a result, the “Total ordinary revenues”, which indicates the profit earned in the main business, was able to raise 6,383,802 yen, which is 1,564,934 yen more than the previous year.
 This revenue amount is about four times that of the previous fiscal year.
 This was due to the expansion of contract development from external companies, which was also mentioned in the [Previous Business Report](https://vivliostyle.org/viewer/#src=https://vivliostyle.github.io/vivliostyle_doc/ja/reports/vivliostyle-report-2020/vf2020report.html&bookMode=true&f=epubcfi(/2!/4/84)) in the current fiscal year.
 In addition, although the amount is not a large amount, we were able to obtain 116,546 yen in “Donations received”, which is 55,337 yen more than the previous fiscal year.